 compliance with federal, state and local campaign finance and disclosure laws;

 formation and governance of PACs and non-profit organizations;

 compliance with conflict of interest and gift laws;

 representation in election-related litigation, recounts and recall elections; and

 defense of administrative enforcement proceedings, audits and investigations.

 Mr. Kaufman is an expert on voting systems and election procedures.
 He was a recount attorney for the Gore-Lieberman campaign in Florida following the 2000 Presidential election, and in 2001, he was appointed Chief Counsel to the U.S. House of Representatives Democratic Caucus Special Committee on Election Reform.
-He currently serves as Chair of the State Voting Modernization Board and was recently appointed to the City of Los Angeles Municipal Elections Reform Commission.
+He currently serves as Chair of the State Voting Modernization Board and recently served on the City of Los Angeles Municipal Elections Reform Commission.

 Mr. Kaufman is a former President of the California Political Attorneys Association, and has served on a number of non-profit Boards, including the League of Women Voters of Los Angeles Education Fund, the Southern California Leadership Network and the UCLA Alumni Governmental Relations Advocacy Committee.

 Mr. Kaufman obtained a Bachelor’s degree in Political Science from UCLA in 1984, and received his law degree from the University of California, Hastings College of the Law in San Francisco in 1987.
 Prior to entering private practice, he worked as a judicial extern for the Honorable Terry J. Hatter of the United States District Court for the Central District of California.